Context Parametrization with Compositional Adapters: Introduction

 \section{Introduction}

 Large language models (LLMs) adapt to new tasks by integrating \emph{contextual information} pertaining to these tasks, such as instructions, demonstrations, or extracted evidence.
 This adaptability is typically realized through in-context learning (ICL) \citep{brown2020language}, instruction following \citep{ouyang2022instructgpt}, and retrieval-augmented generation \citep{lewis2020retrieval, borgeaud2022improving}, where extra tokens in the prompt act as a transient memory that steers model behavior.
-Another common strategy is to adapt parameters directly through \emph{supervised fine-tuning} (SFT), ranging from full model updates \citep{devlin2019bert, raffel2020exploring} to parameter-efficient variants \cite{pfeiffer2023modular}.
+Another common strategy is to adapt parameters directly through \emph{supervised fine-tuning} (SFT), ranging from full model updates \citep{devlin-etal-2019-bert, raffel2020exploring} to parameter-efficient variants \cite{pfeiffer2023modular}.
 While effective, both prompting and SFT face limitations.
-Prompt-based methods often require long contexts, which destabilize attention and degrade performance as length increases \citep{liu2023lost, kossen2023active}, while also incurring inference costs that scale with context size.
-SFT, on the other hand, requires additional training overhead and lacks flexibility across tasks.
+Prompt-based methods often require long contexts, which destabilize attention and degrade performance as length increases \citep{liu-etal-2024-lost}, while also incurring inference costs that scale with context size.
+SFT, on the other hand, requires additional training overhead and lacks flexibility, as an individual model is trained for each task.

 A complementary line of work views \emph{adapters} \citep{houlsby2019parameter, hu2022lora} as a mechanism for parametrizing context.
 In our work, we use \textit{context} as an umbrella term for instructions, demonstrations, or supporting passages.
-By translating context into parameters, adapters offer a persistent representation that replaces prompt tokens, thereby improving the stability of processing long contexts and amortizing adaptation across tasks \citep{karimi2021compacter, he2022towards, liu2023lost}.
+By translating context into parameters, adapters offer a persistent representation that replaces prompt tokens, thereby improving the stability of processing long contexts and amortizing adaptation across tasks \citep{karimi2021compacter, he2022towards, liu-etal-2024-lost}.
 Once context is encoded into adapters, inference requires only the query tokens, reducing the cost of processing long prompts and making the approach especially attractive in latency- or memory-constrained settings.
 This context-to-adapter transformation encodes an otherwise transient token sequence into a manipulable object, allowing for caching, reuse, and algebraic combination.

-Building on this perspective, recent work has leveraged meta-learning to efficiently generate adapter parameters directly from support examples without fine-tuning anew for each context \citep{zhang2023hyperpeft, wang2023metaadapt, chen2025generativeadapter}.
+Building on this perspective, recent work has leveraged meta-learning to efficiently generate adapter parameters directly from support examples without fine-tuning anew for each context \citep{bansal2022metaadapters, chen2025generativeadapter}.

 These works largely focused on producing adapters from a single \textit{context}.
 In practice, however, contexts rarely occur in isolation.
 Tasks are often guided by chains of instructions, multiple demonstrations, or sets of retrieved passages that must be integrated.
 Without a principled notion of composition, such adapters cannot faithfully capture how LLMs combine multiple sources of context.
 Composability also addresses the limitations of prompt-based adaptation.
 Instead of concatenating long contexts, adapters can be merged algebraically in parameter space.
 The key challenge is therefore not parameter generation alone, but algebraically consistent composition that preserves semantics of concatenated texts while retaining efficient inference.